rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin-part-1.md

     .
     INFO: Jenkins is fully up and running

-When you see the above info message, type http://localhost:8080/jenkins/pluginManager/installed in your browser and notice that the plugin is now present in the installed plugin list.
+When you see the preceding info message, type **http://localhost:8080/jenkins/pluginManager/installed** in your browser and notice that the plugin is now present in the installed plugin list.
 This is where the debugger, running in the background, performed its magic!

 <img class="blog-post center" src="{% asset_path 2015-08-21-jenkins-post-build-plugin-part-1/plugin_installed.png %}"/>

 <img class="blog-post right" src="{% asset_path 2015-08-21-jenkins-post-build-plugin-part-1/maven-projects.png %}"/>

-## <a name="more-with-maven"></a>More with Maven
+### <a name="more-with-maven"></a>More with Maven

 A developer can do much more with Maven without having to remember all the commands.
 Clicking on 'Maven Projects' on the right side panel expands all the available options